Jose Alejandro Gonzalez Jr.: Education and career

 Born in 1931, in Tampa, Florida, Gonzalez received a Bachelor of Arts degree in 1952 from the University of Florida and a Juris Doctor in 1957 from the Fredric G. Levin College of Law at the University of Florida.
 He in the United States Army as a lieutenant from 1952 to 1954 and in the United States Army Reserve as a captain from 1954 to 1960.
 He was a claims representative for the State Farm Mutual Life Insurance Company in Lakeland, Florida, from 1957 to 1958.
 He was in private practice in Fort Lauderdale, Florida from 1958 to 1964.
 He was an assistant state attorney of the Fifteenth Judicial Circuit Court of Florida in Palm Beach County from 1961 to 1964.
 He was a Judge of the Seventeenth Judicial Circuit Court of Florida in Broward County from 1964 to 1978.

 Federal judicial service

 Gonzalez was nominated by President Jimmy Carter on July 6, 1978, to a seat on the United States District Court for the Southern District of Florida vacated by Judge Charles B. Fulton.
 He was confirmed by the United States Senate on July 26, 1978, and received his commission on July 28, 1978.
 He assumed senior status on November 30, 1996.
+As of December 2025, Gonzalez, who sat in Ft.
+Lauderdale, is listed as "retired" on the court's website, though Gonzalez appears to have been inactive as early as August 2017.